ernestohegi/japanese-text-parser/README.md

 # Technologies

-This parsers is built using `Node.js` and tested with `Mocha`.
+This parsers is built using `Node.js`, the backend with `Express`, and the frontend with `Next.js` and `React`.
+Everything is tested using with `Jest`.

-`cheerio` is used to scrape content from non-JSON sources.
+`cheerio` is used to scrape content from non-JSON sources inside the parser.

 # Hard Dependencies